-6.1.5 M.(2)a., but in no case shall the perimeter fencing be less than 10 feet from the RIGHT OF WAY of any STREET.

-- The proposed Site Plan received August 24 October 11, 2018, shows a distance of 112 140 feet between the PV SOLAR FARM perimeter fence and the street centerline of CR 2350E. - (b) Subparagraph 6.1.5 D.(2) states that for properties participating in the solar farm, there is no required separation from any existing DWELLING or existing PRINCIPAL BUILDING except as required to ensure that a minimum zoning lot is provided for the existing DWELLING or PRINCIPAL BUILDING. - i.
+- a.
+The proposed-revised Site Plan received October 17, 2018, shows the separations between the solar farm fence and the nearest residences. - b.
+The proposed PV SOLAR FARM complies with all minimum separations in paragraph 6.1.5 D. in the following manner: - (a) Subparagraph 6.1.5 D.(1) requires PV SOLAR FARM fencing to be set back from the street centerline a minimum of 40 feet from a MINOR STREET and a minimum of 55 feet from a COLLECTOR STREET and a minimum of 60 feet from a MAJOR STREET unless a greater separation is required for screening pursuant to Section 6.1.5 M.(2)a., but in no case shall the perimeter fencing be less than 10 feet from the RIGHT OF WAY of any STREET. - i.
+The proposed-revised Site Plan received October 17, 2018, shows a distance of 274 feet between the PV SOLAR FARM perimeter fence and the street centerline of CR 1000N (County Highway 15). - (b) Subparagraph 6.1.5 D.(2) states that for properties participating in the solar farm, there is no required separation from any existing DWELLING or existing PRINCIPAL BUILDING except as required to ensure that a minimum zoning lot is provided for the existing DWELLING or PRINCIPAL BUILDING. - i.
 There are no buildings on the subject property. - (c) Subparagraph 6.1.5 D.(3)a. states that for any adjacent LOT that is 10 acres or less in area (not including the STREET RIGHT OF WAY): - For any adjacent LOT that is bordered (directly abutting and/or across the STREET) on no more than two sides by the PV SOLAR FARM, the separation shall be no less than 240 feet from the property line.
-The proposed Site Plan received August 24, 2018 shows the following separations: - There is a 1-acre lot in agricultural production east of the proposed PV SOLAR FARM.
-This lot is 224 feet from the PV SOLAR FARM perimeter fence.
-The distance between the proposed inverter pad and this lot is approximately 480 feet. - 1.The revised Site Plan received October 11, 2018, shows the PV SOLAR FARM fence approximately 240 feet from this property.
-The distance between the proposed inverter pad and this lot is approximately 665 feet. - (ii) There is a 2-acre lot with a barn on it northeast of the proposed PV SOLAR FARM (just east of the existing substation).
-This lot is 791 feet from the PV SOLAR FARM perimeter fence.
-The distance between the proposed inverter pad and this lot is approximately 1,679 feet. - 1.The revised Site Plan received October 11, 2018, shows the PV SOLAR FARM fence approximately 720 feet from this property.
-The distance between the proposed inverter pad and this lot is approximately 1,400 feet. - (iii) There are numerous residential lots south of the proposed PV SOLAR FARM in the Village of St. Joseph.
-The lots are approximately 540 feet from the PV SOLAR FARM perimeter fence.
-Interstate 74 is a buffer between the Village and the subject property.
-The distance between the proposed inverter and these residential lots is approximately 1,188 feet.
+The revised Site Plan received October 17, 2018, shows the following separations: - (i) There are three residential lots west of the proposed PV SOLAR FARM.
+These lots are 240 feet from the PV SOLAR FARM perimeter fence. - (ii) The distance between the proposed inverters and the closest of these residential lots is approximately 745 594 feet. - (iii) There is a 1-acre residential lot near the southeast corner of the proposed PV SOLAR FARM.
+The lot is approximately 218-240 feet from the PV SOLAR FARM perimeter fence.
+Waiver Part A is no longer necessary due to this change. - (iv) The distance between the proposed inverter and this 1acre lot is approximately 743-765 feet.